Get started with tasks

 - Update application: Updates an existing deployment of an application.

 - Undeploy application: Undeploys a package from an environment.

 - Control task: Interacts with middleware on demand.

-XL Deploy periodically stores a snapshot of the tasks in the system so that it can recover tasks if the server is stopped abruptly.
-XL Deploy will reload the tasks from the recovery file when it restarts.
+Deploy periodically stores a snapshot of the tasks in the system so that it can recover tasks if the server is stopped abruptly.
+Deploy will reload the tasks from the recovery file when it restarts.
 The tasks, deployed item configurations, and generated steps will all be recovered.
-Tasks that were executing, failing, stopping, or aborting in XL Deploy when the server stopped are put in failed state so you can decide whether to rerun or cancel them.
-Only tasks that have been pending, scheduled or executing will be recovered.
+Tasks that were failing, stopping, or aborting in Deploy when the server stopped are put in failed state so you can decide whether to rerun or cancel them.
+Only tasks that have been pending, scheduled, or executing will be recovered.

 Schedule a task to any given date and time in the future.
-To prevent mistakes, you cannot schedule tasks on dates that have pasted.
+To prevent mistakes, you cannot schedule tasks on dates that have passed.

 The amount of time that you can schedule a task in the future is limited by a system-specific value, you can always schedule a task at least 3 weeks ahead.